 - Acting or speaking disrespectfully

-The simple act of not being completely honest on even the small issues, you are sub-communicating to others that you’re also susceptible of lying to them about the important matters.
+The simple act of not being completely honest on even the small issues, you are sub-communicating to others that you’re also susceptible to lying to them about the important matters.

 Therefore, distrust is the number one-killer in destroying relationships.

 Now understanding the importance of having trust, you can torpedo more of it by: